maci3k/sql-tasks/README.md

 ## Summary

-PostgreSQL 9.3 introduced json support to the database.
+PostgreSQL 9.3 introduced JSON support to the database.
 One of many improvements was ability to aggregate row set into JSON array.
 Next version - 9.4 introduced building JSON in convenient way on the data query language level.
 This task examines knowledge of both those capabilities.

 ## Goal